Yang Fudong: No Snow on the Broken Bridge

 This is one of Yang Fudong's more personal works.
 This is a black and white film that is viewed on many different screens just as East of Que Village.
 In this film, Yang describes the troubles and difficulties for young people face growing up in a world heading towards modernism.
 Yang Fudong is one of these young people who are trying to find their way in the modern world.
 They do not want to discard all tradition but they realize the fast-growing world is all around them.
 No Snow on the Broken Bridge shows the experiences and emotions that Yang Fudong feels towards this movement and it portrays how his generation fells.
 Yang Fudong shows the isolation and alienation young intellectuals feel is today's society.
 This film is another example of how he captures the feelings of a whole generation in his films.

 The Fifth Night

-This is another one of Yang's video installations.
-This is one of Yang Fudong's more recent films that has received many praises.
-It is a black and white film that sets in old Shanghai.
-It is presented to viewers through seven different large screen televisions, spanning a total of 21 meters wide.
-This magnificent set up provides the viewer a great experience and takes them back to the setting of the film.
-In this film, Yang experiments with a new style of film instead of using his highly successful traditional style.
-Yang Fudong calls this new style "multiple-views file."
-This new style shows actor's expressions as if they were not controlled.
-The seven different cameras allows for a view of every emotion every actor shows.
-The uncontrolled expressions present an overall experience for the viewer as if they are in the film themselves.
-This new type of camera work was highly successful and it opened the door for many of the other filmmakers.
-Yang Fudong presented the piece extraordinarily and furthered his reputation as one of the greatest Chinese filmmakers and creative artists.
+This is another video installation by Yang Fudong, one of his more recent films.
+It is a black-and-white film set in old Shanghai.
+The work is presented on seven large-screen televisions arranged across a total width of 21 meters.
+In this film, Yang departs from his earlier style and instead uses an approach he calls the "multiple-views file."
+This technique presents actors' expressions as if they were unscripted or uncontrolled.
+The seven cameras allow each actor's emotions to be shown from multiple angles.
+Yang has stated that this method aims to create an immersive experience for the viewer.
+The piece contributed to Yang's existing reputation within Chinese filmmaking.